2stefant/togglStat/README.md

 ## Features
 - Time reporting statistics web site interacting with [Toggl.com](https://toggl.com/).
-- Extends free version with weekly and monthly reports as well as pdf generation.
+- Extends free version with weekly and monthly reports.
 - React application interacting with the public api called "toggl-api" towards Toggl.
-- Components created are aimed to be generic and reusable.
+- [Components](./src/components) created are aimed to be generic and reusable.
-- Uses a custom built npm package "@2stefant.org/alldays".
+- Uses a custom built npm package [@2stefant.org/alldays](https://github.com/2stefant/alldays).
+- Uses the [DurationCalculator](./src/services/DurationCalculator.js) for conversion from milliseconds to other time formats.
+- Uses the [ConfigService](./src/services/ConfigService.js) for encapsulation of '.env' features and localstorage.

 ## Background
-- This project was created to learn React, Github, Curl etc.
+- This project was created to learn React, Github, Curl, Typescript etc.
-- This project was initially the [assigment](./assignment/ReactKurs_Projektbeskrivning_2020HT_StefanLindepil.pdf) for a React development course at [Chas Academy](https://chasacademy.se) in Sweden.
+- This project was initially the [assignment](./assignment/ReactKurs_Projektbeskrivning_2020HT_StefanLindepil.pdf) for a React development course at [Chas Academy](https://chasacademy.se) in Sweden.

 # Technologies